-PPHA 311: Statistics for Data Analysis II Winter 2023 Yukiko Asai Ingvil Gaarder Dmitri Koustas Austin Wright yasai@uchicago.edu igaarder@uchicago.edu dkoustas@uchicago.edu austinlw@uchicago.edu Section Times and Professor Office Hours: See Canvas Administrative TA: Jonas Heim (jonas.heim@uchicago.edu) Head Teaching TAs: Michael Mckelligott (mckelligott@uchicago.edu); Yashaswi Mohanty (yashaswi@uchicago.edu) Description: This course is an introduction to econometrics and is a continuation of the empirical methodology core sequence that is intended to follow PPHA 310.
+PPHA 311: Statistics for Data Analysis II Winter 2024 Yukiko Asai Dmitri Koustas Austin Wright yasai@uchicago.edu dkoustas@uchicago.edu austinlw@uchicago.edu Section Times and Professor Office Hours: See Canvas Administrative TA: Vitor Agrella da Silveira (vitorsilveira@uchicago.edu) Description: This course is an introduction to econometrics and is a continuation of the empirical methodology core sequence that is intended to follow PPHA 310.
 The course focuses on multivariate regression methods and their interpretation.
 Lectures: This course consists of live lectures of 1 hour and 20 minutes 2 times per week.
 All lectures will be in person.
-There is also a recitation section once per week with a Zoom option.
 If a student requires remote accommodations, only Student Disability Services (NOT your instructor) can approve students to take their courses on a fully remote basis.
 Please contact Dean of Students Kate Biddle (kbiddle@uchicago.edu) for more information.
-Assignments and Grading: The final grade for the course will be a function of five homework assignments (30%), the midterm (30%), and final (40%).
+Head Teaching TAs: Michael Mckelligott (mckelligott@uchicago.edu); Smriti Ganapathi (sganapathi@uchicago.edu) Lectures are complemented with weekly TA sessions taught by our head teaching TAs.
+These sessions will emphasize practice problems that aid in understanding of the material.
+These sessions are strongly encouraged for all students.
+There is also a TA section once per week with a Zoom option.
+Coding/Office Hour TAs: Margot Bond (margotbond@uchicago.edu); Jade Jiang (jadejiang@uchicago.edu) In order to accommodate students who want extra support with coding, optional coding sections and office hours will be held throughout the week.
+These sessions will go over some example coding exercises, and provide an opportunity for students to ask coding questions related to the course.
+No advance registration is necessary.
+Please see Canvas for more details.
+Assignments and Grading: The final grade for the course will be a function of 4 of 5 homework assignments (30%), the midterm (30%), and final (40%).
 The final will be cumulative.
 You may work on the problems with others in the class, but you must turn in your own set of answers and indicate on the first page who you worked with.
 No late problem sets will be accepted.
-Late problem sets/requests for extensions No late problem sets will be accepted, but your final grade will be based on your four highest problem sets.
+Late problem sets/requests for extensions: No late problem sets will be accepted, but your final grade will be based on your four highest problem sets (there will be 5 problem sets in total).
 The idea is this should cover most requests for extensions.
 You may NOT use any materials from prior years of this course.
 Examinations:

-The exams will be held on the following dates and times:

-Midterm exam: Thursday, February 2, in class

-Final exam: TBD

-As of now, we are planning for in-person exams at these times.
-Virtual exam accommodations will be offered with prior approval.
-All requests for virtual accommodations for the midterm or final exam should go through the Harris Student Affairs who will determine if the request is for an acceptable reason.
-Please email Dean Kate Biddle

-and cc the administrative TA.

-There will be no make up exams offered.
-In the rare case of a documented emergency where a virtual accommodation is not feasible, we will reweight other components of your grade.
+The exams will be held on the following dates and times: Midterm exam: Thursday, February 1, in class Final exam: Wednesday, March 6, 9:00am-11:00am As of now, we are planning for in-person exams at these times.
+All requests for accommodations for the midterm or final exam should go through the Harris Student Affairs who will determine if the request is for an acceptable reason.
+Please email Dean Kate Biddle and cc the administrative TA.
+In the rare case of a documented emergency where an accommodation is not feasible, we will reweight other components of your grade.
 If you miss an exam without a valid reason, you will almost certainly fail the course.
 Gradescope Submission of Problem Sets: